lucmsilva651/http-to-https-proxy/README.md

 ```

 # Usage
+This is an example link for an usage of the API:
 ```
 https://proxy.example.com/api/proxy?path=www.non-ssl.com/non-ssl-img.png
 ```

-- You will need to change the `proxy.example.com` to your real proxy domain address (like `ssl.lucmsilva.com`).
+- `https://proxy.example.com/api/proxy`: This is the path of the proxy.
+You will need to change the proxy domain to your real hosting domain address.
-- Also, you will need to change `www.non-ssl.com` and forward with the URL of the resource that you want to convert to HTTPS.
+- `?path=www.non-ssl.com/non-ssl-img.png`: This is the path to the non-SSL resource that you want to convert to HTTPS.
+Don't put `http://` on the path, as the API already does this.

 # Explaining API errors
 My request returns an error with the content `COPE HARD`.
 What should I do?
-- This is an 403 Forbidden error.
-99% chance you forgot to put your website into `allowedOrigins`.
+- This is an `403 Forbidden` error.
+99% chance you forgot to put your domain into `allowedOrigins`.

 My requests to the API are just returning `F`.
 Why?
-- This is any other error than a 403.
+- This is any other error than a `403`.
 Try to see what is really wrong on `Chromium DevTools > Network` and see what is going wrong.
 More possibly an `ERR_BLOCKED_BY_ORB` error.

 When I do something with the API, it returns a error with the content `bRUH moment`.
 Why?
 Am I dumb?
 - Yes.
 You are running on an allowed domain, but you forgot to put your non-SSL content at `?path`, try that and see if it works.